 After an awful sleeper train from Tai’An sharing a cabin with a woman and her baby who literally did not stop crying the entire night, taking a two-hour public bus through the city, not being able to get into the hostel, not being able to find an ATM which also meant not being able to buy food, and trying to catch a bus to the caves that never showed up… I decided to call it quits.
 I bought beer and snacks and spent the rest of the day in bed.

 Luckily, the next two days were slightly more successful!
 I still never found a public bus that would take me to the Longmen Grottoes (you can’t use Google Maps in a country where Google is banned, and you can’t ask for directions in a city where no one speaks English), so I ended up taking a taxi for ¥20 ($3).

 The Longmen Grottoes

-I was skeptical to visit these after such a wonderful day exploring the Yungang Grottoes, but I had nothing to worry about.
+I was sceptical to visit these after such a wonderful day exploring the Yungang Grottoes, but I had nothing to worry about.
 In fact, if I had to recommend just one, it would be the Longmen Grottoes!
 Although the caves themselves don’t have the colour or detail of Yungang, the scale of the complex will blow your mind.

 The caves were dug from a 1km long stretch of cliff that runs along both banks of the Yi River.
 There are over 2000 cave shrines, 2860 inscriptions, 70 Buddhist pagodas and more than 100,000 statues of Buddhas (ranging from 2cm to 17.14m).
 Construction started in 493AD during the Northern Wei Dynasty.